Jolie blonde ! Tu m'as quitté pour t'en aller.

 T'en aller, petite avec un autre.

 Miller was inspired by this early success, and when his family settled in Crowley in 1937, Miller began to play professionally in local groups.
-He played his first dance with Joseph Falcon and his Silver Bell Band which was playing at the Cow Island nightclub that lacked an electrified sound system.
-Although the group was billed as "string" band, Miller recalls that it featured the Breaux Brothers, traditional Cajun musicians.
+He played his first dance with the Breaux Brothers who were playing at the Cow Island nightclub that lacked an electrified sound system.
+Although the group was billed as "string" band, Miller recalls that it featured traditional Cajun musicians.
 He recalls:

 "I'd never seen an accordion before.
-When [Amidie Breaux] pulled that thing out of the box, I didn't know what I'd gotten into!"
+When [Amidie Breaux] pulled that thing out of the box, I didn't know what I'd gotten into!"2,3

 With Harry Choate's "Jole Blon" in 1947, a revival of Breaux's earlier recording, Miller remembered Breaux's popularity among local folk from his early recordings with the accordion.
 As the surge of accordion tunes became popular again, Miller realized he could market Breaux's music again, this time with a much fuller band and backed up by a lap steel guitar.
 He brought the aging Breaux into the studio around 1950 and recorded "Jole Blonde" for his Feature label (#1023).